NoblesRobotics/ProgrammingResources/README.md

 ### Motor options

-Usually, the motors on the left side of the robot will have their +s and -s switched.
+Usually, the motors on the left side of the robot will have their + and - switched.
 This makes them run backwards, which can be counteracted like this:

 `frontLeftMotor.setDirection(DcMotor.Direction.REVERSE);`